ramaharo/ramaharo.github.io/_pages/cv.md

   * 57th International Mathematical Olympiad (IMO 2016)
   * I was in charge of the Malagasy team for [Madagascar's first participation in the 57th International Mathematics Olympiad](/portfolio/portfolio-3/) in Hong Kong.

-* From  2014 to 2020: Part-time Teaching and Research Assistant
+* From December 2014 to August 2020: Part-time Teaching and Research Assistant
   * University of Antananarivo

+* From Mars 2011 to February 2015: Content & SEO Assistant
+  * I initially worked as a SEO (Search Engine Optimization) intern at IIS Madagascar, and later, for four years, I took on freelance SEO projects.
+My tasks primarily involved managing blogs and strategically placing links across various platforms.